anondo1969/baseline-emotion-recognizer/README.md

 ===============================
 Written By- Mahbub Ul Alam

-This system recognizes emotion from audio files.
+This system recognizes emotion from audio data.
 It uses openSMILE tool kit to extract the features.
 For classification it uses SVM machine learning technique.
 For the classification it uses scikit-learn library.

 To know about the features please view the "Feature Description" section.